anesmu/UEMConf/README.md

 Academic project using Bootstrap as a technology

-Esta web esta publicada con gitHub pages.
-Puedes visitarla en https://anesmu.github.io/UEMConf/
+This website is published with gitHub pages.
+You can visit it at https://anesmu.github.io/UEMConf/